 - Risk-based thinking to play a bigger role in improving energy performance (Clause 6).

 - The suitability, adequacy and effectiveness of the management system will need to be revised, alongside energy performance.
-A bigger focus on continuous improvement remaining active in the development and implementation of the management system is also to be expected (Clause 10).
+There is also a bigger focus on continuous improvement remaining active in the development and implementation of the management system (Clause 10).

 The publication of the standard marks the beginning of a transition period of three years, ending on August 19, 2021.
 This means that all certificates according to the old version will lose their validity ultimately on August 19, 2021.